HumanSignal/label-studio/docs/source/guide/quality.md

 You can also remove ground truths when you annotate a task.
 1. When labeling a task, create an annotation or select an existing one.
-2. Click the star icon to label the annotation as a ground truth.
+2. Click the star icon to unset the annotation result as a ground truth.